-At Soaring Heart, we use only use organic buckwheat hulls that have been carefully selected for use in pillows.
-The buckwheat is also roasted, insuring that the hulls contain no live mold spores, stems, flowers, or other foreign particles.
+At Soaring Heart, we only use organic buckwheat hulls that have been carefully selected for our pillows.
+The buckwheat is also roasted, ensuring that the hulls contain no live mold spores, stems, flowers, or other foreign particles.

 Buckwheat doesn't retain body heat, so sleeping on a buckwheat pillow always feels cool and dry.

-A new mattress that properly supports the neck and spine, relieves pressure points, and reduces tension in the muscles and joints greatly increases your quality of life.
-And a mattress that is exquisitely crafted with superior, healthful, organic materials and zero chemicals or fire retardants is even better.
-Our organic mattresses and futons are made from materials that offer intrinsic health benefits such as thermal regulation, dust mite resistance, and pain relief.
+A new mattress that properly supports the neck and spine relieves pressure points and reduces tension in the muscles and joints will greatly increase your quality of life.
+And a mattress that is exquisitely crafted with superior, organic materials and zero chemicals or fire retardants is even better.
+Our organic mattresses and futons are made from materials that offer intrinsic health benefits such as thermal regulation and dust mite resistance.
 At Soaring Heart Natural Bed Company, our philosophy is better health through sleep and we constantly set the bar higher on what a quality mattress can offer.

 At Soaring Heart we provide options for you to explore while offering as much information about those options as we can.
 We believe very strongly that our natural approach to making organic mattresses will improve overall health for everyone.